benoitpas/aoc-2019-haskell/README.md

 For part 1, instead of using a brute force approach like in [Scala](https://github.com/benoitpas/Advent-of-Code-2019/blob/master/src/main/scala/Day6.scala) I decided to use a more subtle algorithm which recursively accumulate the results down the tree.

 For part 2, the most efficient method would require to reverse the direction of the edges.
 Out of curiosity I tried a solution that doesn't, it iterates on the values to find the previous node.
+It turns out to perform fast enough for the given puzzled input.